India E-commerce Market: Industry Analysis and Forecast (2024-2030) by Type, Product Category and Region

 Forecast Period 2024 to 2030 CAGR: 31.13% Market Size in 2030: US $ 450.81 Bn.

-Segments Covered: by Type B2B (Business-to-Business) B2C (Business-to-Consumer) C2C (Consumer-to-Consumer)
+Segments Covered: by Type B2B (Business-to-Business) B2C (Business-to-Consumer) C2C (Consumer-to-Consumer) M-Commerce (Mobile Commerce)

 by Product Category Electronics and Appliances Fashion and Apparel Beauty and Personal Care Food and Grocery Furniture and Home Décor Others

-India E-commerce Market by Region:
+India E-commerce Market, by Region:

 1. East India 2.
 West India 3.
 North India 4.
 South India

-India E-commerce Key Players
+India E-commerce Key players

 • INQUIRE BEFORE BUYING